mattdesl/tween-ticker/README.md

 A generic low-level ticker for tweening engines.
 Stacks tweens and then, on each tick, steps through them to update them to their interpolated (and eased) values.

+This is the building blocks for [tweenr](https://www.npmjs.org/package/tweenr), but can be useful on its own for [modular components](https://github.com/mattdesl/tweenr/tree/master/test/fancy-box/index.js)

 Does not assume any standard set of eases, and uses linear (i.e. no ease) by default.

 ```js